Here’s an RV Question about leveling and putting out RV slides:

-RV slides are wonderful things to have.
-They give us extra room and truly enhance the RV Lifestyle.
-But slides are often prone to issues and one of the questions so many have has to do with whether the entire RV should be leveled before the slides go out or whether leveling after the slides are extended is okay.
+One of the questions so many have has to do with whether the entire RV should be leveled before the slides go out or whether leveling after the slides are extended is okay.

-The question comes from Michael, who asks:
+The question comes from Michael in our RV Lifestyle Facebook group, who asks:

 “On a 40-foot class A, should we level first and then put out the slides or put the slides out and then level?

-Leveling and putting out RV slide
+Leveling and Putting Out RV slide

 For us, when we owned a Leisure Travel Vans Unity model with a slide, we were told to always level first, and then put out the slide.
-The rationale being that if the RV is uneven, putting the slide out that way could cause unnecessary wear and tear on the slide mechanism.
+The rationale is that if the RV is uneven, putting the slide out that way could cause unnecessary wear and tear on the slide mechanism.

 But that was the advice of our manufacturer.
 There are some manufacturers who recommend the opposite and this question on our Facebook Group has brought over 40 comments.
-The vast majority said to level first and then put out the slide but not all.
+The vast majority said to level first and then put out the slide, but not all.
 Here are some of the replies:

 Leveling — There are differing views

 Rick says “Depends on the manufacturer.
-Newmar says slides out, then level”
+Newmar says slides out, then level.”

 Chad notes that “Different manufacturers have different procedures: It depends on what the manual says…certainly don’t listen to everyone who thinks it’s all the same across the board— my Winnebago said to level 1st, but now my Beaver says to run slides before jacks (even says so next to the switches for the jacks)”